-I apply good user-centered design principles to bring four key values to projects.
-These values are captured in the key words: discover, define, design, and deliver.
+I apply best practices in user-centered design to bring four key values to my work: discover, define, design, and deliver.
 This site illustrates how I apply these principles in real projects.

 Applying these principles to the design, coding, testing, delivery, and support efforts within a project pays off in increased customer satisfaction, recommendation and retention, and gives side benefits such as reduced support costs.